bateso88/CV/README.md

 ## About me

-I am junior developer who has recently graduated from [Makers Academy](https://makers.tech).
+I am junior developer focussing on back-end who has recently graduated from [Makers Academy](https://makers.tech).
 I found the three months there challenging, exciting and immensely rewarding.
 I am now looking for a role that allows me to further expand my learning through complex problem-solving and continued exposure to new technologies.

-Previously I worked in insurance, in the Lloyd's of London market for 4 years after studying Engineering Mathematics at Bristol University.
+Previously I worked in insurance, in the Lloyd's of London market for 4 years.
+Automation was an essential skill I taught myself in order to improve accuracies in large amounts of data and save time otherwise spent on needless manual tasks.
+The satisfaction of seeing the vast improvements that my influence had on my team's work led me to consider a career change.
+I investigated the growing Insurtech industry and attended several conferences and lectures.
+I came to the conclusion that I would like to be a part of the tech industry to help modernise and improve other industries.

+I am fast-learning, personable, mathematically-talented and have an eye for detail.

 <!-- After graduating from Bristol University with a degree in Engineering Mathematics, I spent four years working in insurance as an underwriter in the Lloyd's of London market.
 The marketplace is well-known for its antiquated technologies and it was there that I really learned of the importance of good tech.